 A couple of years ago, on a whim, we bought 2 of these Intex Explorer K2 Kayaks.
 We had recently been camping at Loon Lake and had rented a little boat to float on the water in and oh my goodness, was it fun!
-We decided that while we had a blast, we weren’t quite ready to be “boat people,” but I had been working as a coupon blogger VA at the time and I knew that people were buying these Kayaks off of Amazon like crazy.
-I mentioned it to my hubby and since they were on sale for $69.99 (they are currently $64.99 by the way), we decided to go for it and order 2.
+We decided that while we had a blast, we weren't quite ready to be “boat people,” but I had been working as a coupon blogger VA at the time and I knew that people were buying these Kayaks off of Amazon like crazy.
+I mentioned it to my hubby and since they were on sale for $69.99, we decided to go for it and order 2.
 We had never done any kayaking in Oregon (or anywhere for that matter), but we figured that this was the best way to start!
 Yes, they are 2-person kayaks, but the weight limit on them is quite generous so we figured each parent would take a big kid and the toddler would ride in one of the kayaks with us.
-It has been a blast you guys and I’m not kidding when I say that kayaking is our new favorite family activity.
+It has been a blast you guys and I'm not kidding when I say that kayaking is our new favorite family activity.

 When we head out to go kayaking, we typically go to Olalla Reservoir.
 Olalla Lake is near the town of Toledo in Oregon and only about an hour's drive from us.
 Plus, there are no motorized boats allowed at Olalla Reservoir, which is something that I loved since we were kayaking newbies and now that we have more experience under our belts, I still love it because it's just so peaceful.
 We have been kayaking at several other places, but Olalla Reservoir continues to be my favorite.